RealImage/bifrost/README.md

 ## Bifrost Go

-Use `github.com/RealImage/bifrost` to request a certificate from a Bifrost CA and to parse Bifrost certificates.
+Use `github.com/RealImage/bifrost` to request a certificate from a Bifrost CA and parse Bifrost certificates.

 ## Certificate Authority

 The bifrost Certificate Authority issues X.509 certificates for TLS client authentication.
 Clients request short lived certificates based on unique key-paris by sending a Certificate Signing Request signed by their public keys.
-The CSR is signed only if the client's Bifrost UUID is present as the Subject.
+The CA signs the client's certificate if the UUID in the CSR subject is corrent.
-This ensures that client and server are operating within the same namespace.
+This ensures that the client and server are operating within the same namespace.

 ### Architecture

 Bifrost issuer takes care of issuing certificates signed by the signing certificate.
-A web server that supports verifying TLS client certificates is required to implement the remaining portion of the authentication system.
-Bouncer is provided for local development.
-The recommended production environment is a HTTP service running on AWS Lambda with the aws-lambda-web-adapter extension behind an AWS API Gateway mTLS instance.
+Bouncer can authenticate clients locally and proxy requests to a backend server.
+In production, AWS API Gateway in mTLS mode can authenticate clients and proxy requests.
+The aws-lambda-web-adapter extension also allows the backend server to be a plain HTTP server.

 #### [`bfid`](cmd/bfid)